-And finally, there's ceramic tile.
-Kitchens have done so well with tile flooring because of their durability, lasting and easy-to-clean features.
+Finally, ceramic tiles have served kitchens so well because of their lasting, durable and easy-to-clean features.

 - Can be cold

-Cabinets stretched all the way to the top of high ceilings seem appealing to many homeowners, but it’s not very practical for many kitchens.
+High ceilings with cabinets that stretch all the way to the top may appeal to homeowners, but for many kitchens it’s not very practical.

-In addition to showcasing your kitchen, open shelving can also visually open up the space.
+Besides showcasing your kitchen, this style can also open up the space visually.